-Gugi professional interest centers in art projects with societal impacts.
+Gugi’s professional interest centres in art projects with societal impacts.

-Over the years, Gugi has been actively involved in social, arts and culture management in various different countries.
-He graduated with Master degree in Global Studies from Albert-Ludwigs-University of Freiburg, Germany, Facultad Latinoamericana de Ciencias Sociales FLACSO Buenos Aires, Argentina and University of Chulalongkorn, Thailand.
+Over the years, Gugi has been actively involved in social, arts, and culture management in various different countries.
+He graduated with Master’s degree in Global Studies from Albert-Ludwigs-University of Freiburg, Germany, Facultad Latinoamericana de Ciencias Sociales FLACSO Buenos Aires, Argentina, and University of Chulalongkorn, Thailand.
 He splits his residence between Berlin and Jakarta.

-As current Program Director of Docs By The Sea, Varadila is responsible for fundraising, designing the program, developing partnerships, and overseeing its implementation.
+As current Programme Director of Docs By The Sea, Varadila is responsible for fundraising, designing the program, developing partnerships, and overseeing its implementation.

 Before joining In-Docs in 2014, Vara had years of experience in festival programming and film festival management.
 She was a film programmer for Minikino, Jakarta International Film Festival, XXI Short Film Festival, and Erasmus Huis International Documentary Festival.